vStar925/RDR1-Keyboard-Mouse/README.md

 1.)
 [Follow Sections II and III of this guide to understand the basics of replacing files](https://github.com/vStar925/Red-Dead-Redemption-1-Modding)

 2.)
-Inside *KBM Mod\2.)
-Replace ALL of these files with MagicRDR*, search for all 4 of these files inside rdr2_layer0.rpf with MagicRDR and replace them with their respective files in this folder (Right click, replace) Save and exit MagicRDR.
+Inside *KBM Mod\2.)*, pick which game you are modifying (RDR or Undead Nightmare) and open that folder.
+Search for all of those files inside rdr2_layer0.rpf with MagicRDR and replace them with their respective files in this folder (Right click, replace) Save and exit MagicRDR.

 *Note: You do NOT need to repack the extracted iso file after replacing files.
 You can run the modified game by opening default.xex directly inside Xenia*